Client: Johanna Beverage

 Architect: Cooper Architects

 Fisher's construction experience delivers on investment

-As the product demand in their Spokane, Washington facility grew, Johanna Beverage contracted with Fisher Construction Group to expand their current facility, adding a 37,000 sq. ft. cooler to store beverages prior to transfer.
+As the product demand in their Spokane, Washington facility grew, Johanna Beverage contracted with Fisher Construction Group.
+They expanded their current facility, adding a 37,000 SF cooler to store beverages prior to transfer.

 Prior to construction, Fisher’s team demo’d a room in the existing structure and relocated the site utilities.
 The new construction included building a mechanical room which serves the plant’s processing areas as well as the new cooler.
 A pipe bridge was installed to ‘carry’ the utilities overhead, making them accessible yet not obstructing operations on the busy campus.

 The steel framed building with insulated metal panel (IMP) walls sits on a concrete foundation.
 The building is clad on four sides with Insulated Metal Panels and a membrane roof.

 Johanna chose Fisher because of their range of knowledge and experience in building coolers and freezers.
 Especially to meet USDA and FDA compliance.